ceqi-zz/helenus/README.md

 Betfair account and an application key are needed to fetch fixture, https://developer.betfair.com/get-started/

-then put thme in war/config.properties file, the file format is (or any format that a property file accepts):
+then put them in war/config.properties file, the file format is (or any format that a property file accepts):
 ```
 username=xxx
 password=xxx